CenturyLinkCloud/GettingStarted/CloudApplicationManager/getting-started-workspace-cloud-application-manager.md

 ![Cloud Application Manager Getting Started Workspace 2](../images/cloud-application-manager-getting-started-workspace-2.png)

-Clicking "Save" creates the provider and takes you to a separate page where you can view information about the provider, such as activity logs, configurations, and any unregistered instances of your account.
+Clicking **Save** creates the provider and takes you to a separate page where you can view information about the provider, such as activity logs, configurations, and any unregistered instances of your account.

+For information on how to create a new provider for Azure, see this [video](../cloudapplicationmanager/creating-new-provider-with-cloud-application-manager.md).

 ### Deployment Policy Boxes

 Once you've set up a provider, there are several default deployment policy boxes that are provided to you in Cloud Application Manager.
-You can see them by clicking the "Boxes" tab on the top toolbar.
+You can see them by clicking the **Boxes** tab on the top toolbar.

 Deployment policies are only one type of box that can be deployed in the Cloud Application Manager workspace.
-To access other types, again navigate to the "Boxes" tab on the top toolbar, then on the left toolbar click "Explore".
+To access other types, again navigate to the **Boxes** tab on the top toolbar, then on the left toolbar click **Explore**.

 ![Cloud Application Manager Getting Started Workspace 3](../images/cloud-application-manager-getting-started-workspace-3.png)